bdavisx/DanceHoursSpringBoot/src/main/documentation/general_ddd.md

     * If we're going to go with a "pure" Domain object (no JPA backing), then we're going to have to do some serious translation between the two

+We're going with the "pure" domain concept, and the implementing Repositories will need to deal with that.